fxhash/fxhash-website/README.md

 * [typescript](https://www.typescriptlang.org/)
 * [css modules](https://github.com/css-modules/css-modules) (with sass)
 * [taquito](https://tezostaquito.io/) to interact with the blockchain
-* [ApolloClient](https://www.apollographql.com/docs/react/) to run graohQL queries (both durring SSR and on the client-side), and handle the store (client-side)
+* [ApolloClient](https://www.apollographql.com/docs/react/) to run graphQL queries (both durring SSR and on the client-side), and handle the store (client-side)

 ### Project structure